tallence/core-forms/README.md

 **2. Create Implementations for the Action-Adapters** The FormEditor already contains two Actions: the DefaultAction and the MailAction.
 They are based on sending the form request data to at least one of the two adapters.
 The module form-editor-cae contains the adapters as interfaces, you need to create implementations for them.
+Be aware of the 2 Void-Adapters, they were created to let you have a frustration-free first integration-experience with the formEditor: Your Adapter-Implementations need to use a Primary-Annotation.
+Otherwise, Spring will not be able to choose the right one for your project.

-The com.tallence.formeditor.cae.actions.FormEditorMailAdapter is used to send mails to the user and the form admin.
+* The [FormEditorMailAdapter](https://github.com/tallence/core-forms/blob/master/form-editor-cae/src/main/java/com/tallence/formeditor/cae/actions/FormEditorMailAdapter.java) is used to send mails to the user and the form admin.
 You might want to send the mails directly via JavaMailSender or via the CoreMedia elastic queue.
-The com.tallence.formeditor.cae.actions.FormEditorStorageAdapter is used to store the form data in a storage of your choice, e.g. the elastic social mongoDB or a custom DB or CRM.
+* The [FormEditorStorageAdapter](https://github.com/tallence/core-forms/blob/master/form-editor-cae/src/main/java/com/tallence/formeditor/cae/actions/FormEditorStorageAdapter.java) is used to store the form data in a storage of your choice, e.g. the elastic social mongoDB or a custom DB or CRM.

 That's it.
 Have fun ;) If you have any problems, questions, ideas, critics please contact us or create an issue.